Classical Guitar Technique: Essential Exercises, Scales, and Arpeggios

 Customer Question & Answers

 - Does this book include TAB?
 No, it is notation only.
-Although I think you will find everything very easy to read since it is highly pattern oriented with fingering, string numbers and positions marks.
+However, I think you will find everything very easy to read since it is highly pattern oriented with fingering, string numbers and positions marks.
 Plus, the open string and arpeggio exercises are super easy to read.
 If you need TAB try my 20 Favorite Exercises Book.